chzW3dges/ITT440-Individual-Project-IRC/README.md

 i already push my client file using terminal but it is not visible here, i don't know why

 i just upload using the upload button since it doesn't appear

+update: i can push my git already sir, thanks for the yt video!